Ensemble transport smoothing. Part I: Unified framework: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewers for their many thoughtful and helpful comments.
 The research of MR leading to these results has received funding from the Swiss National Science Foundation under the Early PostDoc Mobility grant P2NEP2 191663.
 RB and YM also acknowledge support from the US Department of Energy AEOLUS Mathematical Multifaceted Integrated Capabilities Center (MMICC) under award DE-SC0019303.
-MR and YM also acknowledge support from the Office of Naval Research Multidisciplinary University Research Initiative on Integrated Foundations of Sensing, Modeling, and Data Assimilation for Sea Ice Prediction.
+MR and YM also acknowledge support from the Office of Naval Research Multidisciplinary University Research Initiative on Integrated Foundations of Sensing, Modeling, and Data Assimilation for Sea Ice Prediction under grant award N00014-20-1-2595.

 \begin{appendices}